Downs and South West Queensland Law Association

 Committee Member

-Kirstie has obtained experience working on both sides of criminal law, allowing her clients the confidence of having culturally supportive and sensitive representation from Toowoomba’s only practising female Aboriginal criminal lawyer.
+Kirstie is a Mununjali, Yugembeh woman practicing in criminal and family law with Kennedy Spanner Lawyers.
+She holds a dual Bachelor in Laws and Arts.
+Kirstie has experience working in both prosecution and criminal defence law, allowing her clients the confidence of having culturally supportive and sensitive representation from Toowoomba’s only practising female Aboriginal criminal lawyer.

-Kirstie comes to the 2022 DSWQLA committee with experience on USQ Law Society (USQLS) as Careers and Education Officer, for which she obtained the inaugural President’s Award in 2019.
+Kirstie commenced on the 2022 DSWQLA committee with experience on USQ Law Society (USQLS) as Careers and Education Officer, for which she obtained the inaugural President’s Award in 2019.
 She worked full-time while studying her dual degree, raising three children and undertaking volunteer roles with USQLS, Social Justice Commission Dignity Project, Off the Chain K9 Rescue Toowoomba, and tutoring Indigenous students at USQ under the Indigenous Tutorial Assistance Scheme (ITAS).

 Kiri Edyvean-Rouhan